 What can help?
 Eat as diverse a diet as you can with plenty of plant-based foods like fruit and vegetables, nuts and seeds and pulses and healthy protein like oily fish, eggs and natural yogurt to encourage the beneficial bugs in your gut to thrive.
 Research shows that those who eat a diverse range of foods are more likely to have higher levels of ‘good’ gut microbes.
 Taking a live culture supplement can also help to feed these good bugs.
 Familiarize yourself with which foods are more likely to aggravate symptoms and which ones are likely to improve them by reading Diet tips for a healthy perimenopause and diets and recipes to help balance hormones during menopause.
 Keeping a symptom diary can also help to pinpoint anything you have eaten that is more likely to provoke your perimenopausal and menopausal symptoms.

 If you are partial to a curry or a zingy chilli it might be time to dial down the spice as a quarter of women surveyed reported that spicy foods triggered symptoms such as stomach problems, palpitations and bladder sensitivity.

 Why?
-It is widely acknowledged that spicy food trigger hot flushes in perimenopausal and menopausal women and we know the active ingredients in things like chilli (capsaicin) and black pepper (piperine) dilate your blood vessels and overly dilated vessels tend to amplify vasomotor symptoms (like severe sweating, hot flushes and night sweats).
+It is widely acknowledged that spicy food triggers hot flashes in perimenopausal and menopausal women and we know the active ingredients in things like chilli (capsaicin) and black pepper (piperine) dilate your blood vessels and overly dilated vessels tend to amplify vasomotor symptoms (like severe sweating, hot flashes and night sweats).
 Chillies and pepper are also known to contain acids that can cause a burning sensation in the wall of the stomach triggering indigestion, bloating and diarrhoea.

 Sources & references: